mzguntalan/zephyr/README.md

 For model surgery or study: if you wanted to use just the enoder, then you can do `z = encoder(params["encoder"], x)`.
 You can do the same with any function/layer.

-### Examples: Making your own parameters
+### Examples: Making your own parameters<a id="parameters"></a>

 To illustrate this, we will make our own `linear` layer using zephyr.
 In line with the declarative thinking, we specify what the shape of the paramters would look like -
-Ideally, we can put this in the type annotation, but that's ignored by Python, so we instead use zephyr's `valudate` as an alternative.
+Ideally, we can put this in the type annotation, but that's ignored by Python, so we instead use zephyr's `validate` as an alternative.
 One main use of `validate` is to specify parameter shape, initializer, and other relationships it might have with hyperparameters.

 ```python